idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_regression_surrogate.md

 are available under [uniform](surrogates/polynomial_regression/uniform_train.i) and [normal](surrogates/polynomial_regression/normal_train.i).

-The training phase starts with the definition of the distributions listed in [param_dist] in the `Distributions` block.
+The training phase starts with the definition of the distributions in the `Distributions` block.
 The uniform distributions can be defined as:

 !listing surrogates/polynomial_regression/uniform_train.i block=Distributions

-Meanwhile, for the case with normal distributions the block changes to:
+For the case with normal distributions the block changes to:

 !listing surrogates/polynomial_regression/normal_train.i block=Distributions

 As a next step, several parameter instances are prepared by sampling the underlying distributions.
 The sampling objects can be defined in the `Samplers` block.
-The generation of these parameter samples is different for the two surrogate models. techniques.
+The generation of these parameter samples is different for the two surrogate models.
 Meanwhile the polynomial chaos uses the samples at specific quadrature points in the parameters space (generated by a [QuadratureSampler.md]), the polynomial regression model is trained using samples from a [LatinHypercubeSampler.md].